- What is a Domestic Violence Leave?

 - To testify in a trial or hearing of domestic violence involving an immediate family member.

 A “family member” includes a child, spouse, domestic partner, parent, parent-in-law, grandparent, a person a staff member is dating, or the child, parent, or grandparent of a staff member’s spouse or domestic partner.

 Domestic Violence Leave is without pay.
-However, a staff member may elect to use available sick leave, vacation leave and floating holiday or a combination of unpaid leave and available sick leave, vacation leave and floating holiday for the duration of the Domestic Violence Leave.
+However, a staff member may elect to use available sick leave, vacation leave, floating holiday, or a combination of unpaid leave and available sick leave, vacation leave, and floating holiday for the Domestic Violence Leave duration.

-Health insurance benefits will be maintained during Domestic Violence Leave at the level and under the conditions coverage would have been provided if a staff member had not taken the leave.
+Health insurance benefits will be maintained during Domestic Violence Leave at the level.
+Under the conditions, coverage would have been provided if a staff member had not taken the leave.

 A staff member should give the university advance notice of his or her intention to take Domestic Violence Leave when possible.
 However, when a staff member cannot provide advance notice because of an emergency or unforeseen circumstances related to domestic violence, sexual assault, or stalking, he or she should give notice to his or her supervisor or Human Resources no later than the end of the first day or as soon as reasonably possible under the circumstances that a staff member takes leave.
-A staff member who requests Domestic Violence Leave will be required to verify that he or she or a staff member’s family member is a victim of domestic violence, sexual assault or stalking.
-Verification must be provided in a timely manner and can be through one or more of the following:
+A staff member who requests Domestic Violence Leave will be required to verify that they or a staff member’s family member is a victim of domestic violence, sexual assault, or stalking.
+Verification must be provided promptly and can be through one or more of the following:

 - The victim’s advocate (e.g., an attorney, member of the clergy, or healthcare provider), or